Test the app, not the framework or library.

 --format=doc

-option will display the top ten slowest examples.
+Running specs with the --profile or -p option will display the top ten slowest examples.
 It also accepts a number argument.
-Run this in your CI, but don’t place it in .rspec
+Run this in your CI, but don’t place it in .rspec.

 # Displays the 5 slowest examples